luapower/luapower-all/ui.md

   table which is also set up to inherit the class, thus providing transparent access to defaults.

+### Synchronization

+Synchronization is about updating a layer's state when its writable properties are changed.
+Some parts of the state are updated directly as a result of updating the property (eg. changing a layer's `parent` property moves the layer in the layer hierarchy immediately), while others are updated on the next frame, in a specific order, in multiple passes through the layer
+hierarchy: on a first pass, styles are applied (if any tags were added or removed; this can result in new transitions being created), then transitions are updated (if there are any in progress) and finished transitions are discarded.
+This is done via `sync()` which also calls `sync()` recursively on the layer's children (hence the top-down call order).

+Layouts are updated on a second pass by calling `sync_layout()` on the window's view layer.

+#### Layout synchronization

+Every layer has a layout, which is responsible for sizing itself, as well as sizing and positioning its children.
+Layouts come in two flavors: wrapping and non-wrapping.

+Non-wrapping layouts (`false` and `'textbox'` types) are computed in a single top-down pass via `sync_layout()`.

+Wrapping layouts (types `'flexbox'` and `'grid'`) are computed in 4 passes as follows, assuming `layout_axis_order = 'xy'`: a bottom-up pass to compute the minimum width, a top-down pass to lay out all layers on the x-axis and line-wrap the horizontally-flowing text, another bottom-up pass to compute the minimum height now that the text has been wrapped, and a final top-down pass to lay out all layers on the y-axis.
+These steps are encapsulated in `sync_layout_separate_axes()` which call in order: `sync_min_w()`, `sync_layout_x()`, `sync_min_h()`, `sync_layout_y()`.

+Because layers with wrapping layouts can have children with non-wrapping layouts and viceversa, wrapping layouts must implement `sync_layout()` too and likewise, non-wrapping layouts must implement `sync_layout_x()` and `sync_layout_y()`.

 ## Extending the core engine

 Many aspects of the core engine can also be extended with: